 Alex then starred as the Baker in a new production of the Tony Award-winning Broadway musical Into the Woods at the Royal Exchange Theatre, Manchester, from 4 December 2015 to 16 January 2016, directed by Matthew Xia.

-Alex's next London stage appearance will be as Larry Bonk in The Trial of Jane Fonda
+Alex's most recent London stage appearance was as Larry Bonk in The Trial of Jane Fonda